-Grain-128AEADv2 is an authenticated encryption algorithm with support for associated data.
+This document specifies and presents Grain-128AEAD, an authenticated encryption algorithm with support for associated data.
 The specification is closely based on Grain-128a, introduced in 2011, which has, already for several years, been analyzed in the literature.
-To benefit from the maturity of the Grain family, our strategy in the design of Grain-128AEADv2 is to have the changes made to Grain-128a as small as possible.
+To benefit from the maturity of the Grain family, our strategy in the design of Grain-128AEAD is to have the changes made to Grain-128a as small as possible.
 This allows us to argue for the security of the cipher, based on previous results on Grain-128a.
-One notable change is added security against key reconstruction from a known internal state.
-Increased understanding of this feature is also the motivation for the update from Grain-128AEAD to Grain-128AEADv2.